 The Callaway Strata complete set are probably the closest to the Wilsons in terms of price and performance.
 I would say the driver and woods are very similar between to two sets, but the Wilson SGI’s just edge it because of their brilliant irons and wedges.

-If you’re looking for the best beginner starter and money isn’t a factor then check out the Cobra F-Max complete set.
-The irons are lighter and more modern, the woods, hybrids and driver and exceptional and providing stunning levels of forgiveness.
+If you’re looking for the best beginner starter and money isn’t a factor then check out the Cobra Fly XL complete set.
+The irons are lighter and more modern, and the woods, hybrids and driver are exceptional providing stunning levels of forgiveness and distance.

 The Wilson SGI set are great for the price, but the Cobra F-Max complete set will offer you a big jump up in performance when it comes to the woods and driver.